A1999-S/Web-Inventory-Application/README-NEW.txt

 --------------------------------------- Changes ---------------------------------

--------------------------------- TO LOAD SAMPLE INVENTORY ---------------------------
 ------------------------------------- IMPORTANT!!!!! -------------------------------------
-Database files are inside the main project folder, in a folder titled 'InventoryDatabase'.
+Database files are inside the main project folder "d287-java-frameworks".
-   To load the database, please unzip them and add them to your C:\user\[yourname].
-   If this is not done, the sample inventory will NOT load.
+The location of the database files should NOT need to be changed as it is set to load from this folder without any modifications.

 ## LINES 14 - 100 @ mainscreen.html (Part C)